wpendl99/.github/profile/webServices/dataServices/dataServices.md

 ## Managed services

 Historically each application development team would have developers that managed the data service.
-That team would acquisition hardware, install the database, manage the memory and disk space, control the data schema, and handle migrations and upgrades.
+Those developers would acquisition hardware, install the database software, monitor the memory, cpu, and disk space, control the data schema, and handle migrations and upgrades.
 Much of this work has now moved to databases that are hosted and managed by an external provider.
-This relieves the development team from much of the day to day maintenance and allows the team to focus more on the application and less on the infrastructure.
+This relieves the development team from much of the day to day maintenance.
+This allows the team to focus more on the application and less on the infrastructure.
 With a managed data service you simply supply the data and the service grows, or shrinks, to support the desired capacity and performance criteria.

 ### MongoDB Atlas